Milan hopes to gain from Barcelona's pain in race for EU drugs agency

 “The Italian government should say to Merkel, ‘We will support you for the EBA in exchange for your support for the EMA in Milan,” Maroni said.

-Reporting by Mark Bendeich and Sara Rossi in Milan, Lily Cusack in Brussels and Emma Pinedo in Madrid; Editing by Jeremy Gaunt
+Reporting by Mark Bendeich and Sara Rossi in Milan and Emma Pinedo in Madrid Editing by Jeremy Gaunt